ashwinvin/The-Open-Tech/_posts/2020-06-15-Linux-Mint-20-released.md

 Click the button above and you will be directed to their downloads page.

-Be warned: Linux Mint 20 is still in beta, expect some bugs {:.notice--danger}
+Be warned: Linux Mint 20 is still in beta, expect some bugs!!
+{:.notice--danger}